pulumi/docs/content/why-pulumi/delivering-cloud-native-infrastructure-as-code.md

 > Pulumi brings the existing power of real programming languages to cloud native infrastructure and application delivery for huge productivity and collaboration gains.

-### Continuous delivery for cloud native infrastructure.
+### Continuous delivery for cloud native infrastructure

 Because infrastructure is now linked to application code, and because of the ephemeral nature of the infrastructure, the 'integration' aspect of CI/CD becomes less interesting.
 What matters more is the 'delivery' aspect: improving both 'inner loop' development and 'outer loop' operations.